2026 Hourly Wage Inflation Calculator Table

 Historical Inflation Rates, Compared

-The table below shows the annual rate of inflation from 1920 to present.
+The table below shows the annual rate of inflation from 1920 to the present.
 See the next section for more information on how to read the table.

-Annual Percent Change (Rate of inflation)
+Year Annual Average CPI-U Annual Percent Change (Rate of Inflation)

 1920 20.0 15.6%